Black Friday (shopping): Etymology

 The use of the phrase spread slowly, first appearing in The New York Times on November 29, 1975, in which it still refers specifically to "the busiest shopping and traffic day of the year" in Philadelphia.
 Although it soon became more widespread, The Philadelphia Inquirer reported in 1985 that retailers in Cincinnati and Los Angeles were still unaware of the term.

 As the phrase gained national attention in the early 1980s, merchants objecting to the use of a derisive term to refer to one of the most important shopping days of the year suggested an alternative derivation: that retailers traditionally operated at a financial loss for most of the year (January through November) and made their profit during the holiday season, beginning on the day after Thanksgiving.
 When this was recorded in the financial records, once-common accounting practices would use red ink to show negative amounts and black ink to show positive amounts.
-Black Friday, under this theory, is the beginning of the period when retailers would no longer be "in the red,” instead of taking in the year's profits.
+Black Friday, under this theory, is the beginning of the period when retailers would no longer be "in the red", instead of taking in the year's profits.
 The earliest known published reference to this explanation occurs in The Philadelphia Inquirer for November 28, 1981.

-Since the early 21st century, there have been attempts by U.S.-based retailers to introduce a retail "Black Friday" to other countries around the world.
+Since the early 21st century, there have been attempts by US-based retailers to introduce a retail "Black Friday" to other countries around the world.
 Retailers outside the US have attempted to promote the day to remain competitive with US-based online retailers.

 In more recent decades, global retailers have adopted the term and date to market their own holiday sales.